videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/recording-and-live-streaming/interactive-livestream.md

 ### Custom Template

-With VideoSDK, you can also use your own custom designed layout template to livestream the meetings.
-In order to use the custom template, you need to create a template for which you can [follow this guide](/react/guide/interactive-live-streaming/custom-template).
-Once you have setup the template, you can use the [REST API to start](/api-reference/realtime-communication/start-livestream) the livestream with the `templateURL` parameter.
+With VideoSDK, you have the option to employ your own custom-designed layout template for meeting recordings.
+To use a custom template, [follow this guide](/javascript/guide/interactive-live-streaming/custom-template) to create and set up the template.
+Once the template is configured, you can initiate recording using the [REST API](/api-reference/realtime-communication/start-livestream), specifying the `templateURL` parameter.

 ### API Reference